Disability Services Process

-The Office of Disability Services (ODS) collaborates with students with documented disabilities and faculty to provide reasonable accommodations, auxiliary aids, and support services that are individualized and based upon medical documentation, functional limitations, and a collaborative assessment of needs.
+Disability Services (DS) collaborates with students with documented disabilities and faculty to provide reasonable accommodations, auxiliary aids, and support services that are individualized and based upon medical documentation, functional limitations, and a collaborative assessment of needs.
 In order to receive accommodations, students must complete the following process:

-- Initial Intake Interview – Once the Intake Form and Documentation of Disability is received and reviewed, an ODS staff member will contact the student to schedule an intake interview.
-At the intake interview, the ODS staff and the student will discuss the student's eligibility, individual needs and tentatively agree upon accommodations.
+- Initial Intake Interview – Once the Intake Form and Documentation of Disability is received and reviewed, a Disability Services staff member will contact the student to schedule an intake interview.
+At the intake interview, the DS staff and the student will discuss the student's eligibility, individual needs and tentatively agree upon accommodations.

 - Student's Responsibilities - It is the student's responsibility to distribute the accommodation sheets to the appropriate instructors as soon as possible.
 Failure to distribute accommodation sheets may cause delay in the provision of services.
 The student must also keep a copy of the accommodation sheet for his/her records.

-- Continuing Needs - A student must meet with an ODS staff member prior to the beginning of each semester to review accommodation needs for the upcoming course work.
+- Continuing Needs - A student must meet with a DS staff member prior to the beginning of each semester to review accommodation needs for the upcoming course work.
 It is the student's responsibility to request this appointment and to do so early enough to allow for the processing of the accommodations.

 Student needs will vary according to the individual course requirements and the nature of the disability.
 The university is not required to provide every accommodation that a student may request.
 Students should note that the requirements for accommodations for postsecondary education are different from the requirements for high school and that the accommodations themselves may differ.
 The student’s preferences are considered but are not determining.
 Accommodations may take many forms and generally apply to three broad categories: teaching and learning, demonstrating knowledge, and meeting academic requirements.